harrycresswell/harry/content/writing/25-12-31-year-in-review/index.md

 Had a bit of a howler with some of my project-based client projects.

 A couple of clients ghosted, one had their business go under, another I had to let go due to problems with paying invoices and a lack of alignment.
 I didn’t win much new business, though I didn’t exactly try hard to find it.
-Much of that was due to focusing on retainer projects and side projects.
+Much of that was due to focusing on projects with retainer clients and personal side projects.

 I  plan on assessing and hopefully clarifying my offering in the new year.
 Then dedicating more time to sales and marketing, and solving the pitfalls in my client qualifying process.